Buddy Zabala: Post-Eraserheads (2003–present)

 A few years after the dissolution of the Eraserheads, Buddy Zabala continues to be a prolific musician.
 He played bass for The Dawn until joining MoonStar 88 in 2016 and, of course, the renamed Eheads, Cambio.
 Intervening bands in which he was played were the Sun Valley Crew (together with fellow Eraserhead, Raimund Marasigan) and Twisted Halo (with Vin Dancel, Jason Caballa, Joey Odulio, and Mon Lopez.).

 For his bass work for Cambio (Derby Light) and Twisted Halo (In Loving Memory of the Fearless Exploits of the Bolo Brigade).
 Zabala was awarded by the NU Rock Awards as 2004 "Bassist of the Year".

 Aside from playing with his bands and doing session work, he focuses his energy in helping younger generation of Pinoy rock bands by way of producing their albums.
 Some of these are Boldstar's "You Must Have Been a Beautiful Something/What Are You, Really?", Itchyworms' "Little Monsters Under your Bed" (with Romel Sanchez), 6 Cycle Mind's "Panorama", Moonstar88's "Todo Combo", and Imago's "Blush".

 He also works as co-producer with his Eraserheads and Cambio colleague, Raimund Marasigan; such as on Itchyworms' "Noon Time Show," Twisted Halo's "Twisted Halo EP", Fatal Posporos' "Paper View," Sugarfree's "Dramachine," Cambio's "Derby Light," and Imago's "Take 2."
 He was also involved for Marasigan's recent "Five on the Floor" album for Sandwich's.

 Zabala had also scored a number of movies, TV commercials, documentary shorts and stage plays.

-In late 2015, Zabala replaced Hilera's bassist, Ivan Garcia who left the band due to personal reasons.
-A year later, Zabala left The Dawn due to unknown reasons and was replaced by the returning Carlos Balcells.
+In late 2015, Zabala replaced Hilera's bassist, Ivan Garcia who left the band for personal reasons.
+A year later, Zabala left The Dawn for unknown reasons and was replaced by the returning Carlos Balcells.

 Started July 2017, working with Raymund Marasigan, currently working as producers for Coke Studio Philippines.
 Coke Studio Philippines is a brand new musical program that brings artists of different backgrounds and genres together to fuse their music into unique, new Pinoy sounds, shown on YouTube.